sbalagan22/Projects/README.md

-# Project Portfolio
+# Projects Repository

-This is a collection of my personal coding projects, demonstrating my skills in different areas like web development and automation.
-Each project comes with clear instructions and examples, showcasing my work and progress.
+This repository contains a collection of diverse software development projects.
+The focus is on building practical solutions across various domains, including web development, desktop applications, and automation tools.

+## Repository Structure
+- **Web Development**: Projects involving modern frameworks and tools.
+- **Desktop Applications**: GUI-based software for productivity and other purposes.
+- **Automation Scripts**: Solutions for repetitive tasks using programming.